 The Problems with Milk

 The American Academy of Pediatrics advises parents not to give their children dairy milk before their first birthday.
-Dr. Frank Oski, former Chief of Pediatrics at Johns Hopkins University Hospital and the author of Don’t Drink Your Milk, believes that milk should not be given to children to drink, ever.
-Since milk has been associated with iron deficiency anemia, occult gastrointestinal bleeding and various manifestations of food allergies, he believes it would be prudent to recommend that milk not be consumed at all.
+Dr. Frank Oski is the former Chief of Pediatrics at Johns Hopkins University Hospital and the author of Don’t Drink Your Milk.
+He believes that milk should not be given to children to drink, ever.
+Since milk has been associated with various manifestations of food allergies and other issues, he believes it would be prudent to recommend that milk not be consumed at all.

 There are many foods that fall under the category of dairy and should be avoided.
-These include but are not limited to milk, cream and Half & Half, yogurt, butter and sour cream, cheese, white or milk chocolate, ice cream, ice milk or sherbet, creamed soups or vegetables, soup bases, puddings, custard and whey.
+These include, but are not limited to:

 Many stores are beginning to offer A2 products, which don’t have the A1 casein and are much healthier.
 Go to www.a2milk.com/find and find a grocery store near you that makes these preferable products available.

 Concerned About Calcium